 1 bank or fertility clinic licensed in this state, the transferring gamete bank or fertility clinic must 2 forward any identifying information and medical history of the donor, including the donor's 3 signed affidavit regarding identity disclosure under Section 903, to the receiving gamete bank or 4 fertility clinic.
 The receiving gamete bank or fertility clinic must collect and retain the 5 information about the donor and the gamete bank or fertility clinic from which it received the 6 gametes.
 7 SECTION 903.
 AFFIDAVIT REGARDING IDENTITY DISCLOSURE.
 8 (a) A gamete bank or fertility clinic licensed in this state which collects or stores gametes 9 shall provide the donor information regarding identity disclosure in a record.
 10 (b) A gamete bank or fertility clinic licensed in this state that collects or stores gametes 11 shall obtain an affidavit regarding identity disclosure from the donor.
-The donor must be given 12 the choice to sign either: 13 (1) an affidavit agreeing to disclose the donor's identity to the resulting child on 14 request once the child attains at least 18 years of age; or 15 (2) an affidavit that the donor presently does not agree to disclose the donor's 16 identity to the resulting child.
-17 (c) A gamete bank or fertility clinic licensed in this state which collects or stores gametes 18 shall permit a donor who has signed an affidavit of identity nondisclosure under subsection 19 (b)(2) to withdraw the donor's affidavit of identity nondisclosure at any time.
-20 Comment 21 22 23 NOTE: should add a comment about why the act allows a change from nondisclosure to disclosure but not in the other direction.
+The donor must be given 12 the choice to sign either: 13 (1) an affidavit agreeing to disclose the donor's identity to the resulting child on 14 request once the child attains at least 18 years of age; or Commented [CJ80]: Landrock (VT) asked why it is limited to those 18 years of age.
+15 (2) an affidavit that the donor presently does not agree to disclose the donor's Lackrock (VT) also asked about the effect on a child's inheritance rights.
+CJ: this issue is 16 identity to the resulting child.
+17 (c) A gamete bank or fertility clinic licensed in this state which collects or stores gametes Commented [JDP81]: Behr (AK): are there already licensing requirements?
+18 shall permit a donor who has signed an affidavit of identity nondisclosure under subsection 19 (b)(2) to withdraw the donor's affidavit of identity nondisclosure at any time.
+20 21 Comment 22 23 NOTE: should add a comment about why the act allows a change from nondisclosure to disclosure but not in the other direction.
 24 25 SECTION 904.
 DISCLOSURE OF IDENTIFYING INFORMATION.
-26 (a) On request of a child conceived through assisted reproduction who attains at least 18 provide the resulting child with identifying information of the donor who provided the gametes, unless the donor signed and did not withdraw an affidavit for identity nondisclosure under
+26 (a) On request of a child conceived through assisted reproduction who attains at least 18